gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 ### Try it out - hacky workaround

 Finally you can see all this actually worked.
-If you didn't do so yet, activate now your plugin on the WordPress Admin site.
+If you didn't do so yet, activate now your plugin on the WordPress Administration site.
 Then flip over to your favorite HTTP handler (we recommend [Postman](https://www.getpostman.com), but `curl` will also do) and fire against your new endpoint.
 For convenience, this should work from your terminal:

 ```bash
 curl -X POST \